spring-guides/gs-spring-boot/README.md

 viewControllerHandlerMapping
 ```

-There is little change from the previous output, except there is no `tomcatEmbeddedServletContainerFactory`.
+There is little change from the previous output, except there is no longer a `tomcatEmbeddedServletContainerFactory`.
 Instead, there is a new `jettyEmbeddedServletContainer`.

 There is also the `multipartConfigElement` you added.
-But along with it came a `multipartResolver` [courtesy of Spring Boot](https://github.com/SpringSource/spring-boot/blob/master/spring-boot-autoconfigure/src/main/java/org/springframework/boot/autoconfigure/web/MultipartAutoConfiguration.java).
+But along with it came a `multipartResolver` [courtesy of Spring Boot](https://github.com/SpringSource/spring-boot/blob/master/spring-boot-autoconfigure/src/main/java/org/springframework/boot/autoconfigure/web/MultipartAutoConfiguration.java), a bean recommended to support file uploads with Spring MVC.

 Other than that, everything else appears the same, as it should be.
 Most the beans listed above provide Spring MVC's production-grade features.
-Just swapping one aspect, the container, and adding some upload support shouldn't cause a system wide ripple.
+Just swapping one aspect, the container, and adding upload support shouldn't cause a system wide ripple.

 That is not all
 ---------------